watty62/SOD/Scottish_Government.md

 - Scottish Indices of Multiple Deprivation: [map](http://simd.scot/2016/#/simd2016/BTTTFTT/9/-4.0000/55.9000/) and Data is on the Statistics Portal mentioned above, specifically[here](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fscottish-index-of-multiple-deprivation)
  - [Spatial Hub](http://www.spatialhub.scot/get-data/) - still has 4 open datasets; __no change on 2019__.
 And it still has the most annoying pop-up in the whole of the public sector!

-### Scottish Government Directorates
+## Scottish Government Directorates
-According to [Wikipedia](https://en.wikipedia.org/wiki/Directorates_of_the_Scottish_Government) there are forty-two directorates of the Scottish Government, up from thirty-three at the start of 2019.
+According to [this page](https://www.gov.scot/about/how-government-is-run/directorates/) there are forty-three directorates of the Scottish Government, up from thirty-three at the start of 2019.
 These are listed below.
 So far it appears that few produce open data.
+[Wikipedia](https://en.wikipedia.org/wiki/Directorates_of_the_Scottish_Government), which counts 42 directorates, groups these into Directorates-General but this grouping is not obvious from the SG site.

-Why isn't there Linked Open Data published about the structure of the Scottish Government with unique identifiers and permanent URIs for each?
-Why do we have to use Wikipedia as a reference source?
+Incidentally, why isn't there Linked Open Data published about the structure of the Scottish Government with unique identifiers and permanent URIs for each?

+- Advanced Learning and Science Directorate
+- Agriculture and Rural Delivery Directorate
+- Budget and Public Spending Directorate
+- Chief Economist Directorate
+- Chief Medical Officer Directorate
+- Chief Nursing Officer Directorate
+- Children and Families Directorate
+- Communications, Ministerial Support and Facilities Directorate
+- Community Health and Social Care Directorate
+- Constitution and Cabinet Directorate
+- Culture, Tourism and Major Events Directorate
+- Digital Directorate
+- Early Learning and Childcare Programme Directorate
+- Economic Development Directorate
+- Energy and Climate Change Directorate
+- Environment and Forestry Directorate
+- External Affairs Directorate
+- Fair Work, Employability and Skills Directorate
+- Financial Management Directorate
+- Financial Strategy Directorate
+- Health Finance, Corporate Governance and Value Directorate
+- Health Performance and Delivery Directorate
+- Health Workforce, Leadership and Service Reform Directorate
+- Healthcare Quality and Improvement Directorate
+- Housing and Social Justice Directorate
+- Internal Audit and Assurance Directorate
+- International Trade and Investment Directorate
+- Justice Directorate
+- Learning Directorate
+- Legal Services (Solicitor to the Scottish Government)
+- Local Government and Communities Directorate
+- Marine Scotland Directorate
+- Mental Health Directorate
+- Office of the Chief Executive NHS Scotland
+- Parliamentary Counsel Office
+- People Directorate
+- Performance and Strategic Outcomes Directorate
+- Population Health Directorate
+- Safer Communities Directorate
+- Scottish National Investment Bank Directorate
+- Scottish Procurement and Property Directorate
+- Social Security Directorate
+- Taxation and Fiscal Sustainability Directorate